How it works

-- Excess policy – With an excess policy, the primary insurer is first responsible for defending and indemnifying the insured in the event of a claim.
-RVshare’s excess policy provides coverage above an underlying limit of primary insurance.
-Said differently, RVshare coverage kicks in after any primary insurance that may apply, but the majority of time RVshare’s insurance is primary insurance.
+- Excess policy – With an excess policy, the Owner or Renter’s primary insurer is first responsible for defending and indemnifying the insured in the event of a claim.
+RVshare’s excess policy provides coverage above an Owner or Renter’s underlying limit of primary insurance.
+Said differently, RVshare coverage kicks in after any primary insurance that may apply.

-- Commercial insurance – Commercial insurance (also called business insurance) is the term used for business owners who purchase insurance policies which can, in turn, compensate them for financial losses arising out of certain events.
+- Commercial insurance – Commercial insurance (also called business insurance) is the term used for business owners who purchase their own insurance policies elsewhere which can, in turn, compensate them for financial losses arising out of certain events.
 For insurance purposes, renting an RV is considered a business.

-While RVshare insurance coverage is provided to owners and renters regardless of RV type, there are certain listings that do not qualify for our insurance.
-This includes RVs that have a stated value over $200k or towable RVs that are older than 15 years.
+While RVshare insurance and protection coverage is provided to owners and renters regardless of RV type, there are certain listings that do not qualify for our insurance.
+This includes RVs that have a stated value over $300k or towable RVs that are older than 20 years.

 A few things to understand about coverage:

-- Owners who are eligible for RVshare Rental Insurance are covered with collision, comprehensive, and liability.
+- Owners who are eligible for RVshare Insurance and Protection are covered with collision, comprehensive, and liability.
 Owners who are eligible for Liability only insurance have liability coverage.
 The owner liability exists in the rare case a renter sues an owner.

-- Renters who book an RV with RVshare Rental Insurance activated are provided collision and comprehensive coverage.
-For the rental of a motorhome, renters are also provided the minimum liability coverage as dictated by state (see state limits).
-Trailers are not provided liability insurance through RVshare Insurance as this should extend from the tow vehicle’s policy.
+- Renters who book an RV with RVshare Insurance and Protection activated are provided collision and comprehensive coverage.
+For the rental of a motorhome and trailers, renters are also provided the minimum liability coverage as dictated by state (see state limits).

-- Coverage on an excess basis – If there is damage, any primary insurance (whether personal or commercial insurance) will kick in first and then the RVshare insurance will be secondary or also known as excess.
+- Coverage on an excess basis – If there is damage, any Owner or Renter’s primary insurance (whether personal or commercial insurance) will kick in first and then the RVshare Insurance and Protection will be secondary or also known as excess.
 If there is no other policy in place that provides coverage, our policy will then be primary.

 IMPORTANT: As an owner, be sure to validate your personal insurance policy permits rentals.
 If your personal policy does not permit rentals, you may be liable to be dropped from your policy.
 This may also occur with any applicable warranties.

-What Do I Need to Make a Claim
+What Do I Need to File a Claim

-Completed departure and return forms are required to be submitted to RVshare’s Customer Support team in order for any reimbursement requests made against the security deposit, or to reserve payment for damages sustained during the rental to be considered.
+- Completed Departure and Return Forms documenting the RV condition, are required in order for any reimbursement requests made against the security deposit, or to reserve payment for damages sustained during the rental to be considered.